How One Phrase Helps Me Deal with Depression | Inspiring Story

 The list of depression/anxiety combaters is endless.
 But when it comes down to it, no matter how low you feel, or how distraught your situation, ‘Keep Moving’ is always a solid piece of advice.

-One foot in front of the other.
-Baby steps.
+Acknowledgement first, then baby steps.
 Fake it till you make it.
 Don’t quit.

 Eventually, those stubborn clouds will dissipate and the bright and healing sun will shine its glorious light on a formerly dark existence.